Star Trek/Planet of the Apes: The Primate Directive: Publication

 Published by IDW Publishing, The Primate Directive marked the first occasion that Boom!
 Studios had teamed up with another comic publisher.
 IDW holds the license for Star Trek, while BOOM! holds the Planet of the Apes license.
 Both series have their origins in the 1960s, and the 1970s Planet of the Apes series was chosen by CBS over Star Trek creator Gene Roddenberry's Genesis II.
-The Primate Directive was announced shortly after the theatrical release of the 2014 film Dawn of the Planet of the Apes at San Diego Comic-Con International.
+The Primate Directive was announced shortly after the theatrical release of the 2014 film Dawn of the Planet of the Apes at San Diego Comic-Con.

 The comic series was written by Scott and David Tipton, with the art by Rachael Stott and colors by Charlie Kirchoff.
-The Tipton brothers had previously worked on the Doctor Who/Star Trek comic crossover, Star Trek: The Next Generation/Doctor Who: Assimilation2, and were approached by IDW to write the crossover series.
+The Tipton brothers had previously worked on the Doctor Who/Star Trek comic crossover, Star Trek: The Next Generation/Doctor Who: Assimilation², and were approached by IDW to write the crossover series.
 They were initially concerned with how the two universes could "come together in a meaningful way", but once they had worked out how they could merge then the story ideas came naturally.

 Stott described drawing the two franchises crossing over as a "coma dream", and in particular enjoyed drawing the Apes characters.
 After IDW editor-in-chief Chris Ryall saw some of her work at a comics convention in London, England.
 She was put in touch with editor Sarah Gaydos, and after the duo exchanged emails about Star Trek and Planet of the Apes for a while, she was hired to work on The Primate Directive as her first published work.
 One of the features of the artwork in the series was the ability to draw George Taylor as he appeared in the 1968 film, played by Charlton Heston.
 In the Marvel Comics adaptation of the film, Heston's likeness rights were not purchased, but IDW reached an agreement with the Heston estate for The Primate Directive.